-Consistency with the 2009 MDOT Transportation Plan: This request is consistent with the 2009 Maryland Transportation Plan regarding enhancements to Quality of Service as it has facilitated "coordination and collaboration with agency partners and stakeholders."
-The project also seeks to promote System Preservation and Performance through maximizing the operational performance and efficiency of the existing highway system through reducing the number of single-occupancy vehicles on the highway network and improving congestion levels.
+Consistency with the 2014 MDOT Transportation Plan: This request is consistent with the 2009 Maryland Transportation Plan regarding enhancements to Quality of Service as it has facilitated coordination and collaboration with agency partners and stakeholders.
+The project also seeks to promote System Preservation through maximizing the operational performance and efficiency of the existing highway system through reducing the number of single-occupancy vehicles on the highway network and improving congestion levels.

-17. Commuter Bus Enhancements - The Southern Maryland region and Charles County individually continues to have the fastest growing commuter bus ridership in the State of Maryland.
-As a result of the growth of the MTA Commuter Bus System and the associated issues raised by the riders, the Charles County Commissioners formed a Commuter Bus Advisory Group in early 2007, and submitted their report of recommendations to MTA in 2008.
-While many of the issues have been resolved by MTA, the service is stil unable to keep pace with the demand.
-We strongly urge the state to fund the additional busses needed to keep pace with this rapidly growing service.
+17. Commuter Bus Enhancements - The Southern Maryland region and Charles County specifically continue to have the fastest growing commuter bus ridership in the State of Maryland.
+As a result of the growth of the MTA Commuter Bus System and the associated issues raised by the riders, the Charles County Commissioners formed a Commuter Bus Advisory Group in early 2007, and submitted their report and recommendations to MTA in 2008.
+While many of the issues have been resolved by MTA, the service is still unable to keep pace with the demand.
+We strongly urge the state to fund the additional buses needed to keep pace with demand for this rapidly growing service.
 Additional measures are also needed to improve route efficiency, links to other forms of transit, and service periods (additional hours of operation).
-The County will continue work collaboratively with MTA staff to locate new park and rides, plan route enhancements, and any other technical assistance.
+The County will continue to work collaboratively with MTA staff to locate new Park and Ride lots, plan route enhancements, and provide any other technical assistance.

 Consistency with the County Comprehensive Plan: The Commuter Bus Enhancements request is consistent with the Charles County Comprehensive Plan to reduce vehicle trips, relieve congestion and increase transit use.
-The following specific County Transportation Goals illustrate the compliance and consistency of this project: Goal 5.12 Reduce the number of single occupant vehicles through Transportation Demand Management programs, expanded commuter bus systems, rideshare programs, carpool and vanpool programs, and additional park-and-ride lots; and, Goal 5.13 Provide incentives that encourage commuters to switch to higher occupancy alternatives.
+The following specific County Transportation Goals illustrate the compliance and consistency of this project: Goal 5.12 Reduce the number of single occupant vehicles through Transportation Demand Management programs, expanded commuter bus systems, ridershare programs, carpool and vanpool programs, and additional park-and-ride lots; and, Goal 5.13 Provide incentives that encourage commuters to switch to higher occupancy alternatives.

-Consistency with the 2009 MDOT Transportation Plan: This project is consistent with the Maryland Transportation Plan as it is a primary project to promote Connectivity for Daily Life, System Preservation and Performance, and Environmental Stewardship.
+Consistency with the 2014 MDOT Transportation Plan: This project is consistent with the Maryland Transportation Plan as it is a primary project to promote Community Vitality, System Preservation, and Environmental Stewardship.
 This accomplished by providing multi-modal transportation options, preserving existing roadway capacity and improving air quality by reducing the number of single-occupancy vehicles.